-Though remote and flexible work is ever-changing due to emerging technologies, we do know a few things based on research.
+Though remote and flexible work is ever-changing due to emerging technologies, we do know a few things based on the working from home research.

 Remote work is becoming more common.
 Remote work is gaining popularity; and in turn, this conversation isn’t going away anytime soon.
-According to Gallup’s most recent data, 43% of U.S. employees worked remotely at least some of the time in 2016.
+According to Gallup’s most recent work from home research, 43% of U.S. employees worked remotely at least some of the time in 2016.
 More recent projections suggest that 50% of the U.S. workforce will soon work remotely.
 And by 2028, one study says 73% of departments will have remote workers.

 Most remote workers love working remotely.
 The State of Remote Work published by eight companies including Buffer, RemoteYear, and Trello, asked nearly 2,500 remote workers this question: “Would you like to work remotely, at least some of the time, for the rest of your career?”
 99% of respondents replied ‘Yes.’
 Researchers described this as the most notable stat in the report.